-- Various learning styles (visual/auditory/kinesthetic) - Generation gaps affecting values, attitudes and ways of learning - Language and literacy barriers - Continual turnover and absenteeism creating smaller training cohorts - Availability and affordability of training - Cost of training and availability of funds - Necessity of receiving training and lack of pay while receiving training - Lack of awareness of where to receive training
+- Various learning styles (visual/auditory/kinesthetic) - Generation gaps affecting values, attitudes and ways of learning - Language and literacy barriers - Continual turnover and absenteeism creating smaller training cohorts - · Availability and affordability of training - Necessity of receiving training and lack of pay while receiving training - · Lack of awareness of where to receive training

 Therefore, leveraging partners in the community to reach unemployed/underemployed individuals and pool training resources together to address the beforementioned challenges becomes critical.
 It is unrealistic for a business or even a group of businesses to be able to address all of these challenges on their own.
-Developing partnerships appears to be an easy endeavor, but much navigating needs to occur to creating lasting collaborations.
+Developing partnerships appears to be an easy endeavor, but much navigating needs to occur to create lasting collaborations.